 To be certain, there are budgetary challenges on the horizon.
-Kentucky's public pension programs, for example, are in dire financial shape, evidenced by an estimated \$43.4 billion unfunded liability (based on 2016 actuarial assumptions).
+Kentucky's public pension programs, for example, are in dire financial shape, as evidenced by an estimated \$43 billion unfunded liability (based on 2017 actuarial assumptions).
 By multiple measures, Kentucky's public pension system ranks as one of the most financially troubled among the 50 states.
+The funded ratios of the state's major public sector pension plans have decreased over the last two decades, from 108 percent in 2001 to 46.2 percent in 2018-the lowest ratio among the states and DC.